azurecitadel/azurecitadel.github.io/specialised/sapjourney.md

+---
+title: SAP Systems Journey to Azure
+date: 2019-07-17
+category: saponazure
+tags: [azure-ad, identity, hybrid]
+author: Pankaj Meshram
+header:
+  teaser: /images/teaser/saponazure.png
+excerpt: Learn about SAP Systems journey to Azure & and how that unlocks Innovation by Integration with Azure Services.

 # ****SAP Systems Journey to Azure ****

 SAP systems are one of the most complex systems in any customer’s landscape.
 In this blog I want to highlight the sequence of steps a typical customer would go through in their journey to Azure.